 - 1 tsp salt

-The first thing to take care of is the asparagus.
-Set 1,5 liter of water in a pot and bring to a boil.
-When it boils, add 1 tsp salt and the asparagus stalks.
-Boil until tender (about 8-10 minutes).
-Remove the asparagus from the water, but do not drain the water.
-Leave the asparagus to cool.
-Dissolve a vegetable stock in the asparagus boiling water.
-This asparagus flavoured stock will be used in the risotto.
+Set 1,5 liter of water on medium-high heat and bring to boil.
+Add 1 tsp salt and the asparagus stalks.
+Cook until tender - 8-10 minutes.
+Remove cooked asparagus from the water and let cool.
+Dissolve a stock cube in the asparagus cooking water.
+Keep the asparagus broth on the stove on low heat.